 Figure 1.
-Overview about the research topics in our group, with the formulation of chemical design guidelines related to functional materials as the overarching interest of our research activities.
+Overview about the research topics and activities in the group, of which many of them are interrelated.
+The formulation of chemical design guidelines to sharpen our chemical intuition and to lead us towards the targeted synthesis of functional materials is the overarching interest of our research activities.

 Our research philosophy follows on from our believe that materials scientists already posses an arsenal of fascinating materials as provided in the various structural databases.
 The mission is to step away from trial-and-error material discovery, aiming for the targeted design of materials with distinct physicochemical properties.
 Starting point of our projects is the use of our chemical intuition (new age: the identification of the right descriptor) for the selection of appropiate materials from the databases and literature.
 Subsequently, we aim for synthetically alter their properties, not only for the optimisation of a certain measure, but similarly to insight the fundamental links between the microscopic arrangement of atoms and macroscopic properties.
 The discovery and formulation of design principles for the synthesis of materials which meet certain requirements is our overarching motivation.